Board Members: as of January 2022

 In the summer of 1992, Joan Mac Mahon came to the Botanical Gardens Committee wanting to place a sundial in the Park in memory of her son, Kelly Niles.
 As she walked through the Gardens she was drawn to the three native dogwoods near the center of the meadow.
 The decision was made to use river rock for the garden wall surrounding the trio of dogwoods and a bronze sundial was placed in the wall as a memorial tribute to Kelly.
 This garden was the first design element constructed for the Gardens and the use of the river rock was to determine the overall design of the hardscape within the Gardens for the future.
 Mrs. Mac Mahon funded additional rock work in the Gardens.
 Her gifts included the grand entrance staircase, several garden bed retaining walls, a drinking fountain and four sets of stairs throughout the Gardens.
 She provided funds for a step added along the front of the stage and a ramp to the north end of the stage.
 She was a strong advocate for the design and building of the handicapped restroom facilities.
 In the four years from her initial walk through the Gardens and her death in 1996, Joan Mac Mahon’s generosity provided the framework for what the gardens were to be, and has likely inspired many to get storage sheds and gardening tools for their own homes.

 In 2003 the Dunsmuir Botanical Gardens organization was incorporated and received its 501(c)(3) designation as a non profit corporation in the State of California.
-That same year, the Botanical Gardens’ Board of Directors, along with the Rotary Club of Dunsmuir and the City of Dunsmuir, took on the project of renovating the historic Alexander Dunsmuir Fountain at the entrance to the City Park, adjacent to the Community Building.
+That same year, the Botanical Gardens’ Board of Directors, along with the Rotary Club of Dunsmuir and the City of Dunsmuir, took on the project of renovating the historic Alexander Dunsmuir Fountain near the entrance to the City Park, adjacent to the Community Building.